danilop/yas3fs/README.md

 A web console to easy monitor the nodes of a cluster (i.e. that are listening to the same SNS topic) is in the "yas3fs-console/" subdirectory.

-* AWS credentials can be passed using AWS\_ACCESS\_KEY\_ID and AWS\_SECRET\_ACCESS\_KEY environmental variables.
+* AWS credentials can be passed using AWS\_ACCESS\_KEY\_ID and AWS\_SECRET\_ACCESS\_KEY environment variables.
+* The AWS_REGION environment variable must point to a valid AWS reagion (e.g. eu-west-1)
 * In an [EC2](http://aws.amazon.com/ec2/) instance a [IAM](http://aws.amazon.com/iam/) role can be used to give access to S3/SNS/SQS resources.

 It is based on [Node.js](http://nodejs.org) and once "node" is [installed](http://nodejs.org/download/) you can run it with:

     git clone git://github.com/danilop/yas3fs.git
-    cd yas3fs
+    cd yas3fs/yas3fs-console
     npm install
-    node yas3fs-console/server.js
+    node server.js

-It is using the 3000 port by default (e.g. "http://localhost:3000"), but you can change it using the PORT environmental variable, e.g.:
+It is using the 3000 port by default (e.g. "http://localhost:3000"), but you can change it using the PORT environment variable, e.g.:

     export PORT=8080
     node yas3fs-console/server.js